 After a public tragedy, intense feelings of shock, sadness, anger, frustration, and helplessness may follow.
 Soffer explains that even if we don’t know the people affected, we can still imagine the grief their families and communities must feel.

-“With the recent Uvalde shooting, for example, we’re imagining what the children went through and what their teachers went through, and it’s just this awful feeling of loss,” she says.
+“With the recent school shootings, for example, we’re imagining what the children went through and what their teachers went through, and it’s just this awful feeling of loss,” she says.

 Past feelings of personal grief can also resurface with public tragedies.
 If someone has lost a loved one to a violent act, it’s not uncommon for that person to experience those initial feelings all over again when a similar event occurs.
 Here, both individual and collective grief can coexist.